Objectification of women’s bodies in advertising not only harms women, it also harms men’s ability to relate and connect with women in healthily.

 The tag line of the ad is also very disturbing as well, “The concept store with a butcher shop”.
 The words “butcher shop” below the image imply that brutal violence has been committed against her body.
 Yet after such violence, she still looks very sexy.
 They make violence look sexy and seductive in this ad with absolutely no consequence to the woman.
 The model looks like she enjoys being cut into pieces and hung from hooks for men’s pleasure.
 The fact that each slice of her body is clean, with no blood, and they look meaty and alive; the image completely trivializes violence.
 The ad reduces her to nothing more than an object to satisfy hunger, especially sexual and violent hunger.
 It tragically eroticizes sexual violence against women.

-Such ads reinforce the lie that women are pieces of meat for them to use and abuse.
+Ads such as this one, depicting a body chopped woman, reinforce the lie that women are pieces of meat for them to use and abuse.
 This advertisement completely loses the fact that women are equal human beings and are more than a body.
 This psychological damage this could do on an impressionable young man is immense.
 Objectifying women’s bodies sets him up for complete failure and hurt in his relationships with women.
 As the saying goes, “hurt people hurt people”.
 Unfortunately, too many innocent women are often at the receiving end of the damage that has been done to young men’s perception of women.

 Studies have shown that the sexual victimization of women portrayed in porn, non-porn films, and music videos increases supportive attitudes toward sexual violence.
 Despite this fact, the effects of sexual violence in advertising have not been extensively studied.
 There still is evidence that exposure to advertisements that are sexually and violently objectifying women’s bodies produces anti-woman attitudes.
 Dr. Juslie Stankiewicz and Dr. Francine Rosselli’s study, Women as Sex Objects and Victims in Print Advertisements, make it clear that ads such as Blender’s create environments that allow negative attitudes towards women to flourish.
 Attitudes such as women are objects and that men are always sexually aggressive.